gr-im/site/articles/rank-aggregation.md

     authors: [Evan Miller]
 ---

-Last year, a friend of [Xavier Van de Woestyne][xvw] posed a question to him—one for which he had some inklings but lacked precise answers.
+Last year, a friend of [Xavier Van de Woestyne][xvw] asked him a question for which he had some inklings but lacked precise answers.
 Given his professional commitments, he requested that I provide a succinct response on his behalf.
 This article seeks to outline the issue concisely and offer a considered solution.
 As with many problems, knowing the name of the problem makes it much easier to find a solution.
 The goal of the response I provided (and, by extension, of this article) was to offer a _simple solution_ that could be easily integrated into an existing database.
 For the sake of clarity (and conciseness) in the article, **performance considerations are not taken into account**.

 <div class="hidden-block">